• Target level of study

 Know-how and skills

-In addition to the knowledge and skills specific to each course of the Master EEA detailed in the presentations of the courses, the Master EEA provides the necessary cross-cutting skills for any future manager at Bac+5 level:
+In addition to the specific knowledge and skills required for each EEA Master's program, as detailed in the program presentations, the EEA Master's program provides the cross-disciplinary skills necessary for any future executive with a master's degree:

-• Autonomy at work, time management, initiative and coordination of a team.
+• Autonomy at work, time management, initiative, and team coordination.

 • Project management: objectives, context, implementation, evaluation, cost.